- What is MATH Matters?

 Every 1st year student with a math component to their program will have access to MATH4U: free, pre-recorded lectures to cover material from Grade 12 as well as a pre and post-test to help them evaluate their knowledge and skills.
 This material will be available in August and students will be automatically registered for the course and be able to access all the material on Brightspace.

-For students who feel they would benefit from live, help and resources, there is a week-long refresher course, MATH Matters available at an additional cost.
-It has everything included in MATH4U with the addition of interactive group sessions with a Study Group Leader from their Faculty and a MATH Matters e-textbook.
-Study Groups add an immense about of benefit to the experience and make it more like students are in person, on campus joining in the class.
-Benefits include
+For students who feel they would benefit from live help and resources, there is a week-long refresher course, MATH Matters available at an additional cost.
+It has everything included in MATH4U with the addition of live math lectures, interactive group sessions with a Study Group Leader from their Faculty and a MATH Matters textbook.
+Study Groups add an immense amount of benefit to the experience.

-- Gaining access to a small class virtually and interacting with your peers
+- Gaining access to a small class and interacting with your peers

 - Having a chance to get to know other students in your program and build important friendships before classes even start